FertigLab/CoGAPSGuide/optiona.md

 <strong>Box 9: The PyCoGAPS Result Object</strong>

-The CoGAPS result is returned in Anndata format.
-CoGAPS stores the lower-dimensional representation of the samples (P matrix) in the <sub>.var</sub> slot and the weight of the features (A matrix) in the <sub>.obs</sub> slot.
+The CoGAPS result is returned in **Anndata format**.
+CoGAPS stores the lower-dimensional representation of the samples (P matrix) in the ```.var``` slot and the weight of the features (A matrix) in the ```.obs``` slot.
 If you transpose the matrix before running CoGAPS, the opposite will be true.
 Running single-cell is equivalent in every way to transposing the data matrix and running single-cell.
-The standard deviation across sample points for each matrix as well as additional metrics are stored in the <sub>.uns</sub> slots.
+The standard deviation across sample points for each matrix as well as additional metrics are stored in the ```.uns``` slots.
 Please refer to <a href="https://github.com/FertigLab/pycogaps#readme" target="_blank">github.com/FertigLab/pycogaps#readme</a> for complete documentation of output metrics.

 ---

-<strong>PAUSE POINT</strong> - Now we have successfully generated and saved a CoGAPS result.
-The procedure may be paused.
+<strong>PAUSE POINT</strong> - Now we have successfully generated and saved a CoGAPS result. **The procedure may be paused**.

 The following steps will walk through analyzing and visualizing the generated saved result.